Sward Family Farm

 Educational Opportunities: Direct one on one training and teaching with very experienced lead farmers.
 Topics such as planting, timing, thinning, organic pest/disease/weed control, organic fertilizing, equipment, pruning, irrigation, inspecting, insects, varietals, seed care/sourcing, display, marketing, customer service, and quality control.
 Access to our farm library.

 Skills Desired: Farm experience is not necessary.
 But experience with and a history of physically demanding work or activities is required.
 Must be able to lift heavy boxes repeatedly up to 50lbs. and be able to work in bent over, kneeling and squatting positions for extending periods of time.
-Best if not already attached to a specific methodology or discipline of growing. it is very important that you are able to commit to the entire six months and you are very interested and excited about furthering your education and experience growing Organic Produce.
+Best if not already attached to a specific methodology or discipline of growing. it is very important that you are able to commit to the entire five months and you are very interested and excited about furthering your education and experience growing Organic Produce.

 Meals: Farm fresh produce provided as available.
-Also some bulk staple items will also be provided.

 Stipend: $1100 per month minus state/federal tax withholding.
 Worker's compensation insurance provided.